 Big-time.
 Yin yoga stretches and targets both the deep connective tissues between the muscles, and the fascia throughout your body.
 The aim is to increase your circulation in the joints and improve flexibility as the poses stretch and exercise the bone and joint areas.

 Yin invites your body to let go of held stress and tension in both your physical body and the mind.
-If you spend most of your day in a more yang, or active, state, a
+If you spend most of your day in a more yang or active state.

 Yin practice can help to ground your energy and promote more rejuvenating rest.